NmHamilton/Marmot_Historic_Contemporary_GeneFlow/README.md

 ```
 cp path-to/2_clean-fastq path-to-working-directory/snp-calling/2_clean-fastq
 ```

+## Consensus reference
+An alternative reference that can be chosen is making a consensus for each present UCE, potentially capturing some loci that are in 75% of individuals, but not in the reference individual.
+From Drs.
+Sharon Jansa and Keith Barker

 ## BWA mapping
 Run the BWA mapping loop on all files, source = https://github.com/zarzamora23/SNPs_from_UCEs/blob/master/1a_0_bwa_mapping_loop.sh
 My Script : [1_bwa_mapping_loop.sh](Scripts/1_bwa_mapping_loop.sh)